 - Directory of Open Access Journals (DOAJ)

 Authors should first submit an abstract of a paper (maximum length 2000 characters with spaces).
 If accepted, the authors are requested to send a full paper in accordance with the submission guidelines specified in information for authors (see below).
 The article is subsequently sent for external reviewing to two experts and, if positively reviewed, published in Polish and English.
-The International Cultural Centre provides necessary translation services.
+The International Cultural Centre provides necessary translation services for up to 5 articles per year (up to 40 000 characters).

 - More informations: RIHA Journal, RIHA | International Association of Research Institutes in the History of Art